Monday – Friday, 8:15 a.m. to 4:30 p.m.

 A Diploma Mill sells qualifications with very little or no quality assurance.
 Diplomas issued by a Diploma Mill are granted without ensuring that the students are properly qualified.

 This is accreditation with low educational standards and without recognition from government and other competent authorities.
 Accreditation mills give the public the impression that the institution has met the required standards.

 For more information on fraudulent accrediting agencies, institutions and diploma mills.
 For further information see www.osac.state. or.usloda/unaccredited.html (Also see the Barbados Accreditation Council pamphlet on Websites that provide Information on Accredited and Non-accredited Institutions)

 The best safeguard against fraudulent providers is to check with the Barbados Accreditation Council to ensure that the institution and programmes of study are either recognised or accredited by an authorised accreditation agency or body.
 You must make sure that a recognised accrediting body accredits the institution, which is the highest mark of accreditation quality.
 If the profession you are studying requires a licence for admission to practise, then you must also check the accreditation of the programme.

 Once the recognition of qualification process has been completed, the applicant is issued with a Statement on Recognition or Standard Evaluation Report, depending on the applicant’s request at application.
-The Statement on Recognition is a basic account which certifies certain specific information related to the qualification.
-The Standard Evaluation Report is a comprehensive assessment statement which includes an overview of the issuing country’s educational system; description of the qualification; employment related information; comparability of the award and description of the comparable level
+The Statement on Recognition is a basic account which certifies the comparability of the foreign-based qualification to local awards.
+The Standard Evaluation Report is a comprehensive assessment statement which includes an overview of the issuing country’s educational system; description of the qualification; employment related information; comparability of the award and description of the comparable level.

 The Council provides a Programme Approval as well as a Programme Accreditation service.
 However, educational providers must first be registered with the Council.